Understanding GDPR: Key Rights and Penalties

 Checklist for CCPA Compliance

 Organizations often miss critical steps needed to achieve compliance with the California Consumer Privacy Act (CCPA), which can result in substantial legal penalties.
-To mitigate these risks, it's necessary to update privacy policies to explicitly detail data collection practices, specifying the categories of personal data collected and the purposes for such collection.

 CleverTap's Key Capabilities for Ensuring GDPR and CCPA Compliance